 - Would be unfair and inequitable because of exceptional circumstances.

-If you ignore a tax debt, both state and federal tax authorities are authorized to collect the amount owed through wage garnishment, levies against bank accounts, and liens against real property.
+If you ignore a tax debt, both state and federal tax authorities are authorized to collect the amount owed.
+They can do this through wage garnishment, levies against bank accounts, and liens against real property.
 Just like any other creditor who has a collectible judgment, the IRS or South Carolina Department of Revenue may attach a taxpayer’s assets to secure the collection of a debt.

 The most common and intimidating encounter individuals or businesses entities often find themselves in involves a situation in which you do not report required tax filings, underpay taxes resulting in tax debt or the taxing agency calls into question information included in a tax filing thus resulting in an audit.

-An audit examines an organization’s or individual’s accounts and financial information to ensure information is reported correctly according to the tax laws and to verify the reported amount of tax is correct.
+Examining an organization’s or individual’s accounts and financial information to ensure information is reported correctly according to the tax laws is called an audit.
+Additionally, to verify the reported amount of tax is correct.

 An organization’s or individual’s accounts and filings are often selected randomly.
 Therefore it does not mean the target of the audit has done anything wrong.
-In other cases, the IRS/SCDR will conduct an audit because something in a tax filing has raised a red flag requiring a further examination for compliance with tax laws.
+In other cases, the IRS/SCDR will conduct an audit because something in a tax filing has raised a red flag.
+This requires a further examination for compliance with tax laws.

-Audits can be conducted by mail or through an in-person interview.
-When an audit is conducted by mail, the taxpayer must send in documentation to support the taxpayer’s filing.
+Audits are conducted by mail or through an in-person interview.
+When an audit is conducted by mail, the taxpayer needs to send in documentation to support the taxpayer’s filing.
 In many cases, this type of documentation is used to prove the validity of tax deductions or credits.
 An in-person audit is a more intensive process whereby a tax examiner will question the taxpayer and review documents in person.

-For individual taxpayers and business owners, hiring the right Tax lawyer is an important decision made with the choice-tax lawyer’s professional expertise in mind.
+For individual taxpayers and business owners, hiring the right Tax lawyer is an important decision.
+This decision is made with the choice-tax lawyer’s professional focus in mind.

 A tax lawyer can provide guidance when an individual taxpayer or business fails to file tax returns when required.
-Generally, taxpayers are required to file an annual tax return unless the IRS/SCDR grant an extension to file a late return.
-Business filers often are required to file returns more frequently, thus placing a more significant burden for compliance on them.
+Generally, taxpayers are required to file an annual tax return.
+That is, unless the IRS/SCDR grants an extension to file a late return.
+Business filers often are required to file returns more frequently.
+Thus placing a more significant burden for compliance on them.

 In either case, failing to file a tax return can result in penalties and further scrutiny by the IRS or South Carolina Department of Revenue.
-If a taxpayer or business has unfiled tax returns, it is essential to seek advice from an experienced tax lawyer who can guide your tax filings back into compliance and minimizing the cost of doing so.
+If a taxpayer or business has unfiled tax returns, it is essential to seek advice from an experienced tax lawyer.
+This should be someone who can guide your tax filings back into compliance and minimizing the cost of doing so.